 A guild is a permaculture technique in which a combination of plants works together to enhance production of a primary crop.
 In this case, our primary crop is the cherry tree.
-The guild will work together to build a healthier fruit tree that may be more resistant to pests and disease, and will hopefully produce more cherries, too!
+The plants work together to build a healthier fruit tree that may be more resistant to pests and disease, and will hopefully produce more cherries, too!

 Choose flowers that bloom when your particular fruit tree is blooming in order to attract more pollinators.
 (More pollinators = more cherry blossom pollination = more cherries!)

-There isn’t a one-size-fits-all recipe for planting fruit tree guilds, and it is important to research what guild plants would support the growth of the fruit tree at hand by finding out what nutrients the tree requires, and what pests and diseases the tree might be susceptible to.
+There isn’t a one-size-fits-all recipe for planting fruit tree guilds, and it is important to research what plants would support the growth of the fruit tree at hand by finding out what nutrients the tree requires, and what pests and diseases the tree might be susceptible to.

-1: Fertilizer, Mulch, & Pollinators
+1: Guild Plants That Fertilize, Mulch, & Attract Pollinators

-Would you like to learn more about improving the biodiversity of your garden to reduce maintenance and increase yield?
+Would you like to learn more about improving the biodiversity of your permaculture garden to reduce maintenance and increase yield?

 You’ll find loads of information just like this in my book, The Suburban Micro-Farm.

-1: Identify the Pest
+1: Identify the pest/disease

-2: Discover what Beneficial Insects prey on the pest
+2: Discover what beneficial insects prey on the pest

-3: Attract the necessary Beneficial Insects
+3: Attract the necessary beneficial insects

 4: Is your guild lacking in a particular nutrient?